Early Machine Cancellations and Trials

 This dater die is usually seen struck in red and

-we are aware of only one other example in black for March 6th 1858.
+we are aware of only one other example in black: March 6th 1858.

 A very rare item.